-Green Purchasing - Packaging Material
+Green Purchasing - Packing Material

 The commercial packaging industry has made great strides in creating and utilizing recycled materials.
 There is no longer any need or justification for using polystyrene "peanuts," plastic bubble wrap or molded packaging material which cannot be recycled.
 This and other plastics are made from toxic materials which are filling our oceans with "islands" of debris and putting all marine life at risk.